romgere/romgere_cockpit/resources/doc/7-multiple-boards.md

 For more information about how Master/Slave communication work, you can read Arduino "[Master Writer/Slave Receiver](https://www.arduino.cc/en/Tutorial/MasterWriter)" page.

+**Please note that the Slave/Master board mode does not seems to work properly.**

 ## Active multiple board mode

 To active multiple board support you need to enable [ACTIVE_MULTI_ARDUINO_BOARD_MODE](/resources/doc/1-configuration-reference.md#ACTIVE_MULTI_ARDUINO_BOARD_MODE) parameter when you compile the library.